Kerry Carpenter Player Props: Tigers vs. Rockies

 Kerry Carpenter At The Plate

-- Carpenter has driven in a run in nine games this year (22.5%), including five games with more than one RBI (12.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 22.0% of his games this season, Carpenter has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.